Engineering a multi-level bath for transmons with three-wave mixing and parametric drives

-We first demonstrate the effect of the ``heating'' and ``cooling'' drives.
-In the heating experiments, the qubit is initialized in its $\ket{g}$ state.
+We begin with the implementation of the ``heating'' and ``cooling'' processes.
+In the ``heating'' experiment, the qubit is initialized in its $\ket{g}$ state.
 We apply the $\Sigma_{\text{s}, ge}$ drive while sweeping its strength and duration before the qubit measurement, as shown in Fig.~\ref{fig:separateprocesses}(a).
-The measurement results of the heating process for different pump strengths are shown in Fig.~\ref{fig:separateprocesses}(b), where the qubit state population is plotted as a function of pump duration.
-The pump strength increases from left to right, resulting in a rise of the heating rate ($\Gamma^{\text{p}}_{ge}/\Gamma^{\text{N}}_{ge} = 9.9,~29.6,~205.4$ respectively) as expected.
-The rate is extracted from a semi-classical model (solid line, see Appendix~\ref{parametricbathengineering}).
-The qubit also populates the $\ket{f^+}$ state to some extent, which we attribute to the qubit's finite (undriven) temperature that excites the qubit from the $\ket{e}$ to $\ket{f}$ state.
-In addition, a strong enough pump could also lead to extra parametric heating due to its finite spectral weight on the transmon's higher transition.
+The qubit state population as a function of the pump duration is shown in Fig.~\ref{fig:separateprocesses}.
+The pump strength increases from left to right, resulting in a rise of the heating rate ($\Gamma^{\text{p}}_{ge}/\Gamma^{\text{N}}_{ge} = 9.9,~29.6,~205.4$ respectively; here p and N indicate the pumped and natural transition rates) as expected.
+The rate is extracted by fitting the data to the theory model (solid line, see Appendix~\ref{parametricbathengineering}).
+We have observed a nontrivial $\ket{f^+}$ state population, attributed to the qubit's finite temperature, which excites it from $\ket{e}$ to $\ket{f}$.
+Additionally, a sufficiently strong pump may cause extra parametric heating due to its finite spectral weight on the transmon's higher transitions.
+We emphasize that for strong heating drives, the qubit population inverts, rather than spreading to the higher states \textemdash~a scenario typically achieved by contacting it with a hot bath.

-We emphasise that, for strong heating drives, the qubit population inverts, rather than spreading to states $\ket{f}$ and higher, the scenario typically achieved by physically heating it.
-This indicates that our scheme indeed creates a finite chemical potential rather than simply changes the effective temperature of the qubit.
-More, the system, from the point-of-view of joint SNAIL-qubit states, forms a traditional lambda structure with a trapped excited state, making it suitable for single-``atom'' masing experiments~\cite{Maser_Liu2021}.
-Unlike previous implementations, which for instance use a lossy cavity mode and Purcell decay to invert a qubit \cite{BoseHubbardLattice_Ma2019}, we require no special mixing frequencies, are compatible with a wide range of qubit frequencies, and can readily access higher excitation states of the transmon.